Oliver-Akins/documentation/docs/getting_started/adding_a_configuration_file.md

 }
 ```

 This will now generate an empty configuration file.
-To add fields to fields to your config, we recommend using Lombok's `@Getter` annotation.
+To add fields to your config, we recommend using Lombok's `@Getter` annotation.
 Click [here](https://projectlombok.org/) to learn more about Lombok.

 For example, if you wanted a configurable join message you could add the following to your configuration file:
 ```java